mjc-school/MJC-School/stage #2/module #3. SQL/lesson #14. Procedures and Functions/content.md

 ###Procedure

 Procedure, as well, is a set of instructions which takes input and performs certain task.
 In SQL, procedure does not return a value.
 In java, procedure and functions are same and also called sub-routines.
-A procudure  is a named PL/SQL block which performs one or more specific task.
+A procedure  is a named PL/SQL block which performs one or more specific task.
 This is similar to a procedure in other programming languages.
 A procedure has a header and a body.
 The header consists of the name of the procedure and the parameters or variables passed to the procedure.
-The body consists or declaration section, execution section and exception section similar to a general PL/SQL Block.
+The body consists of declaration section, execution section and exception section similar to a general PL/SQL Block.
 A procedure is similar to an anonymous PL/SQL Block but it is named for repeated usage.
 We can pass parameters to procedures in three ways :

 | Parameters | Description  |